tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-for-package-developers/index.md

 author: Hadley Wickham
 date: '2020-04-29'
 slug: dplyr-1-0-0-package-dev
+output: hugodown::hugo_document
-description: >
+description: |
   dplyr 1.0.0 is scheduled for release on May 15.
 This blog post talks about what package maintainers can do to prepare.
 categories:
 - package
 tags:
 - dplyr
 photo:
   author: Tekton
   url: https://unsplash.com/photos/LtphNTXHQAc
+rmd_hash: 4c234a193385589e

 ---

 As you're hopefully aware, [dplyr 1.0.0 is coming soon](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/), and we've been writing a [series of blog posts](https://www.tidyverse.org/tags/dplyr/) about the user-facing changes that you, as a data scientist have to look forward to.
 Today, I wanted to change tack a little and talk about the changes from the perspective of the package developer.